-In addition to neutrinos and possible BSM particles, such as feebly interaction particles (FIPs) and long-lived particles (LLPs)~\cite{Feng:2017uoz, FASER:2018eoc, FASER:2023tle, FASER:2024bbl}, an intense flux of muons produced in the primary pp collision and downstream secondary interactions reaches the FASER and SND@LHC far-forward detectors.
+In addition to neutrinos and possible BSM particles, such as feebly interacting particles (FIPs) and long-lived particles (LLPs)~\cite{Feng:2017uoz, FASER:2018eoc, FASER:2023tle, FASER:2024bbl}, an intense flux of muons produced in the primary pp collision and downstream secondary interactions reaches the FASER and SND@LHC far-forward detectors.
 This muon flux represents the main background for many SM and BSM measurements, and therefore most of the experimental efforts have focused on its characterization, reduction and subtraction~\cite{Sabate-Gilarte:2023aeg}.
 Measurements of the muon fluxes have been performed by both collaborations~\cite{FASER:2018bac, FASER:2020gpr, FASER:2021mtu, SNDLHC:2023mib} and are used to estimate muon-induced backgrounds in neutrino and BSM analyses.

 Beyond their usual role as backgrounds, the availability of a high-energy (TeV scale), high-intensity flux of forward muons offers also novel physics opportunities, as highlighted in studies on muon-philic particle searches at FASER~\cite{Ariga:2023fjg, Batell:2024cdl, MammenAbraham:2025gai}.
 In this work we explore the potential of TeV-scale muon DIS at FASER for QCD studies, in particular to scrutinise the charm content of the proton.
-We demonstrate that, even when restricted to the Run-3 luminosities, FASER$\nu$ will record more than $10^5$ inclusive muon DIS events of which up to $10^4$ being charm-production events, yields which are sufficiently high to provide competitive constraints.
+We demonstrate that, even when restricted to the Run-3 luminosities, FASER$\nu$ will record more than $10^5$ inclusive muon DIS events of which up to $10^4$ will be charm-production events, a sufficiently high yield to provide competitive constraints.
 To highlight this potential, we propose the measurement of charm production and its asymmetry in muon DIS at large Bjorken-$x$, a process which provides unparalleled sensitivity on the charm quark content of the proton~\cite{Brodsky:1980pb, Brodsky:2015fna, NNPDF:2023tyk}.
-Our analysis reveals that Run 3 statistics enable a measurement of charm production that could disentangle between intrinsic and extrinsic calculations of the charm PDF, providing closure on the decades-long controversy on whether the EMC $F_2^c$ measurements in the early 1980s~\cite{Aubert:1982km} did reveal or not intrinsic charm.
-For completeness, we also provide predictions for event yields in inclusive and charm production in muon DIS for future FASER runs and for the proposed FASER$\nu$2 detector at the FPF.
+Our analysis reveals that Run 3 statistics enable a measurement of charm production that could disentangle between intrinsic and extrinsic calculations of the charm PDF, providing closure on the decades-long controversy concerning whether the EMC $F_2^c$ measurements in the early 1980s~\cite{Aubert:1982km} did or did not reveal intrinsic charm.
+For completeness, we also provide predictions for event yields in inclusive and charm production for muon DIS in future FASER runs and for the proposed FASER$\nu$2 detector at the FPF.

 The outline of this paper is as follows.
 First in Sect.~\ref{sec:settings} we describe the settings of the simulation, including the calculation of the muon flux, the modelling of muon DIS and the associated final states, and the selection and acceptance cuts that are applied.
 In Sect.~\ref{sec:inclusiveDIS} we apply our simulation pipeline to predictions for inclusive muon DIS at FASER, both for the current detector and for its upgrades in the HL-LHC era.
 This pipeline is then applied to the case of charm production and its asymmetry in muon DIS in Sect.~\ref{sec:charmDIS}, where we demonstrate the sensitivity of these measurements to the (intrinsic) charm content of the proton.
 Finally, we conclude in Sect.~\ref{sec:summary} and outline possible future directions.